- Choose a brisket flat with even thickness across the end of the meat.

 A 5-6 pound brisket flat will yield about 4 pounds of pastrami after cooking, so you’re going to have leftovers.
 Handle your pastrami the same way they do at the deli—slice off what you need, and wrap the remainder tightly in plastic wrap (or vacuum pack using a FoodSaver) and store in the refrigerator.

 This photo shows a brisket flat that did not cure all the way through.
-This happened because at one end of the brisket flat, I neglected to trim the fat down to 1/8″.
-I left a 1/2″-3/4″ thick layer of fat over this spot.
+This happened because I did not cure the brisket long enough.

 More Pastrami Links On TVWB